How old is too old? Considerations for teaching old retrievers to hunt.

 Learn more about why you need to use birds to train your retriever.

 Are there bad habits or bad experiences that will hinder training?

 The challenge of training older dogs is that you often need to break down old bad habits before you can even start to build up good ones.
 Other times, a dog will have had a bad experience that will make training for hunting exceedingly difficult if not impossible.

 If your dog is afraid of loud noises such as fireworks, he or she may have a difficult time learning to handle gun fire.
 Or, if your dog had a bad experience with a bird when they were younger, such as a goose or duck biting them, it may be nearly impossible to overcome that bad experience and become a great hunting dog.
-Again, not impossible, but definitely more challenging.
+Again, not impossible, but definitely much more challenging.

 Does your dog’s personality turn aggressive with people or other dogs?

 While this is not a deal breaker, especially if you mostly hunt alone, it is helpful if your dog can handle working with other people or dogs and remains obedient while doing so.
 Many trainers will not tolerate people or dog aggressive dogs.
 It is just too much of a liability and frankly, not worth the effort.
 So, if your dog is aggressive, hunting training may not be the right route.